Solved! What to Do When Your Lawn Mower Starts Smoking

 Ensure you didn’t overfill the mower by checking the oil level with the dipstick located on the reservoir.
 To do this, remove the dipstick cap, wipe off the stick with a rag, and reinsert it into the reservoir.
 Then remove the dipstick once again and determine the oil level in comparison to the recommended “fill” line on the stick.
 If the level is too high, drain the oil (consult your owner’s manual for instructions), then refill the reservoir with it.
 Start checking the oil level with the dipstick after you’ve added about ¾ of the amount recommended in the manual.
 Continue to add small amounts of oil until the level matches the recommended “fill” line.
 Also note that using the wrong grade of engine oil may cause blue or white smoke.
 Consult the owner’s manual for the exact type of oil recommended for your mower.

 Black smoke may indicate that the mower is “running rich,” or burning too much gasoline.

 Your lawn mower’s carburetor regulates the ratio of gasoline to air mixture.
 If the carburetor isn’t getting enough air, the mixture has a higher percentage of gasoline, which can create black exhaust smoke.
 It’s possible that a dirty or clogged air filter is preventing sufficient airflow into the carburetor.
-Try replacing the air filter, then running your lawn mower for a few minutes.
+Try replacing the air filter.
+(Note: air filters vary by mower model; view example air filter on Amazon.)
+Next, run your lawn mower for a few minutes.
 If the black smoke still appears, the carburetor might need to be adjusted in order to increase airflow.
 Either take the mower to a professional or adjust the carburetor yourself with instructions in your owner’s manual.